harness/developer-hub/docs/platform/8_Pipelines/w_pipeline-steps-reference/triggers-reference.md

 ![Extracting trigger attributes from a GitHub webhook payload.](./static/triggers-reference-14.png)

-The following image shows payload conditions that trigger a build if the comment body starts with `This` *and* the repository owner is `johndoe`.
+The following image shows payload conditions that trigger a pipeline if the comment body starts with `This` *and* the repository owner is `johndoe`.

 ![](./static/triggers-reference-15.png)